DiamondLightSource/mx-bluesky/docs/developer/general/explanations/callback_and_run_logic.rst

 Rotation Scans
 ---------------------

-Rotation scans are generalised so that multiple can be done at once.
+Rotation scans are generalised so that multiple scans can be done at once.
 The plan will create one hdf file for all rotations but then N nexus files, N ispyb depositions and triggers zocalo N times.

 This is does by starting 1+2*N different runs: